-A taxonomic vehicle to explore the Chinese conceptual world
+A taxonomic vehicle to explore the Chinese visual culture

 About the Project

-The CIT brings together sinology, art history and information studies to create the first thesaurus of Chinese iconography.
-CIT will be a valuable research tool that will enhance the accessibility and understanding of Chinese art.
-Launched in 2016 with a three-year research grant from DCMS, UK.
+The CIT combines sinology, art history and information studies to create the first thesaurus of Chinese iconography, a valuable research tool enhancing the accessibility and understanding of Chinese art.
+Launched with a grant from DCMS and subsequent sponsorship from the Bei Shan Tang Foundation.

 Traditionally considered a methodology rooted in European art history, iconography has been historically employed to index and access images related to Euro-American art.
 Because of the lack of alternative models for documenting non-western artefacts, Chinese art objects housed in European and North American collections have often been catalogued according to Eurocentric classifications.
 The CIT presents a unique opportunity to create an alternative classification scheme rooted in the specificity of Chinese visual culture and foster systematic comparison between Chinese and European art.